aprs434/aprs434.github.io/README.md

 > _"APRS is not a vehicle tracking system.
 It is a two-way tactical real-time digital communications system between all assets in a network sharing information about everything going on in the local area."_

-In Bob's view of APRS as being foremost a real-time situational and tactical tool, messaging defintely earns its place.
+In Bob's view of APRS as being foremost a real-time situational and tactical tool, messaging defintely merrits its place.
 We set ourselfs the long-term goal of rendering APRS messaging more popular by offering messaging pager designs.